WHAT WE FEED OUR PUPPIES

 Please note that our links are affiliate links and we may earn a small commission if you purchase these products through our links.

-We are currently using both Honest Kitchen Dehydrated and Honest Kitchen Kibble for the Peter Pan and Big Hero 6 Litter.
+We are currently using both Honest Kitchen Dehydrated and Honest Kitchen Kibble.
 It is a brand that I have used off and on for the past six years.
 It uses human grade quality ingredients and our puppies love the whole grain chicken and whole grain turkey flavors for the dehydrated mix.
 The ten pound box makes FORTY pounds of food!

 We use the chicken flavor Whole Food Clusters (kibble ) for them also.